PmnAngelov/BI-App-PowerBI/README.md

 ## Project Overview
 #### **1. Data Preprocessing And Loading**
+* Understand the business questions that need to be answered
 * Query the SQL Server database in order to understand the data
 * Create a new schema and data views using SQL
 * Import the data from the database into PowerBI